slamora/brackets-wiki/Research:-Multiple-cursors-and-selections.md

+This document describes how we intend to implement multiple selections and cursors in Brackets based on the implementation in CodeMirror v4.

 ## General rules

+This section sets out general rules for how edit operations should operate on multiple selections and/or cursors.
 In the following rules, "selection" refers to both cursors and range selections.

 The default behavior for most operations should be: